emberjs/rfcs/text/0931-template-compiler-api.md

 Mentioning these APIs is appropriate when introducing the template tag feature in the guides.
 We can explain template tag as a convenience over these lower-level APIs and show side-by-side how a given template tag "really means" a call to `template()`.
 These examples should probably use the Explicit Form.

-We can also mention that fully runtime template compilation is possible using `@ember/template-compiler/runtime` and show this example in Implicit Form.
+We can also mention that fully runtime template compilation is possible using `@ember/template-compiler/runtime` and show this example in Implicit Form, since that pairs well with a dynamic, REPL-like environment.

 ## Drawbacks